VegaDeftwing/PinkTromboneVCV/README.md

   > They seem to have no effect?

-- [ ] Figure out why pitch wobble occassionaly stops?
+- [x] Figure out why pitch wobble occassionaly stops?

+  > ~~This might have to do with `glottis->totalTime` and the size of timeStep, but I'm not sure yet.
+This really does ruin the vocal effect to not have this, so this NEEDS fixed~~ time was limited to 512.
+The solution is hacky and probably in a bad place, but at least it's fixed.

 - [ ] Determine if any other parameters should have controls